Hawaii Holomua

-The Hawaii Holomua ('Hawaiian Progress' or 'Improving Hawaii') was an American daily and weekly newspaper published in both Hawaiian and English.
+The Hawaii Holomua ('Hawaiian Progress' or 'Improving Hawaii') was a Hawaiian daily and weekly newspaper published in both Hawaiian and English.
 It was founded in 1891 with four editions: two versions were published in solely Hawaiian daily and weekly; and another two were published in both Hawaiian and English, also daily and weekly.
 The bilingual versions were replaced by an English-only version in 1893, following the newspaper's purchase by the Holomua Publishing Company.
 The newspaper was a vocal supporter of the Hawaiian Kingdom, and actively opposed the Provisional Government of Hawaii following the kingdom's 1893 overthrow.
 It was the only newspaper in Hawaii to publish Queen Liliʻuokalani's protest against the overthrow and her appeal to U.S. President Grover Cleveland.
 The Hawaii Holomua and its various editions suddenly ceased publication in 1895.

 History

 The Hawaii Holomua was founded on May 2, 1891, by Joseph Mokuʻōhai Poepoe.
 Its name can be translated in English to "go-ahead Hawaii".
 Poepoe served as its inaugural editor.
 The newspaper began with four editions: daily and weekly Hawaiian-language versions and daily and weekly English-language versions.
 In the editorial of the first issue of the Hawaii Holomua, they said that it did not hold any affiliation with the two major parties—the Liberal Party and the National Reform Party—and hoped that the newspaper brought unity and ended disagreements amongst Native Hawaiians.
 Poepoe seemed to have resigned as the Hawaii Holomuas editor in February 1892, returning to law.
 He was succeeded as editor by Kahikina Kelekona; by 1893, G. Carson Kenyon had become a co-editor of the paper.
 During the 1892 elections for both chambers of the legislature of the Hawaiian Kingdom, the Hawaii Holomua did not stand for a specific party, but rather any party supporting Native Hawaiians.
 In 1893, the newspaper was purchased by the Holomua Publishing Company.
 With its purchase, an English-only edition of the newspaper titled the Hawaii Progress Holomua replaced the bilingual version.
 Its first issue was published on September 18, 1893.
 The newspaper was published every afternoon with the exception of Sundays and holidays.
 Its motto was "The Life of the Land is Established in Righteousness."
 In 1893, the total circualation of the Hawaii Holomua and all its versions was estimated to be around 5,000.

 On January 5, 1895, the Progress Holomua abruptly ceased publication.
 In their final issue, the paper stated that they did not believe that there was "the slightest reason for fear of uprisings."
 The following day, the 3-day Wilcox rebellion, which attempted to restore the monarchy in Hawaii, broke out.
 Throughout the 1890s, opposition papers, including the Hawaii Holomua, accounted for nearly 85% of readers in Hawaii.